RJCroes/RJCroes/README.md

 ### Hello, My name is Rodolfo but you can call me Ofo for short!

--👨‍🎓I'm currently studying for my Masters in Artificial Inteligence at the University of Stirling
+-👨‍🎓I'm currently pursuing a Masters of Science in Artificial Inteligence at the University of Stirling

 -🧒My undergrad is in Computer Science at Coastal Carolina University